Skip to main content

 • story

-• “Most of the missions are very repetitive and mostly just attack and defend missions, with some that have their own special aspect to them, but besides that, it just becomes boring.”
+• “Most of the missions were very repetitive and mostly just attack and defend missions with some that have their own special aspect to them, but besides that, it just becomes boring.”

 • “I really wanted to like this game; the RTS space combat sections and ship customization have so much potential, but I can't even finish the tutorial without wanting to smash my PC.
-This attempt to add 4X strategic gameplay just turns what could be a really cool homage to Homeworld into a lot of scripted mini-missions.”
+I generally don't care for this attempt to add 4X strategic gameplay; it just turns what could be a really cool homage to Homeworld into a lot of scripted mini missions.”

 • gameplay